• Join the Club!

 • silicone spatula – I love this two-sided spatula/spoon.
 It’s great for stirring and scraping.
 I bought it originally to flip crepes, but I’ve since bought more since it’s so handy.

-A piece of Chocolate Cream pie on plate
+side view of piece of chocolate cream pie on plate

 Homemade Chocolate Cream Pie